 | (323) 969-2713

-Dave Twedell, who handles representation of Local 600's local TV station employees and our publicists, comes from a union family -- his father and his grandfather were both International Vice Presidents of the Amalgamated Meat Cutters Union.
-Born in Dallas, Texas, Dave went the University of Texas, earning a BA degree in 1974 and a JD degree in 1977.
-Upon graduation from law school, Dave took his first job as General Counsel to Meat Cutters Local 540 in Dallas.
+Dave Twedell, who handles representation of Local 600's TV station employees and publicists, comes from a union family – his father and grandfather were both International Vice Presidents of the Amalgamated Meat Cutters Union.
+Born in Dallas, Dave went to the University of Texas, earning a BA degree in 1974, and a JD degree in 1977.
+Upon graduation, he took his first job as General Counsel to Meat Cutters Local 540 in Dallas.
 Three years later, he moved up to the International, where he served as Assistant Regional Director until 1984.
 Dave went into private law practice at that point, concentrating on employment law.
 By 1987 Dave became State Counsel to the Texas Lodge of the Fraternal Order of Police.
-He moved to California in 1999 to accept work with the Service Employees union in San Francisco.
+In 1999, Dave moved to San Francisco to accept work with the Service Employees International Union.
 In 2002 he moved to Los Angeles and worked for AFTRA for three years.
-After that he made a living as an independent labor consultant before joining Local 600 in October of 2008.
+Dave joined Local 600 in October of 2008.

 | (470) 553-1727